What to Wear to Yoga Class: 2026 Studio Style Guide

 • Separate by color to prevent dye transfer

-• Wash soon after practice to prevent odor-causing bacteria from setting
+• Wash soon after practice to prevent odor-causing bacteria

-Air drying is ideal for preserving technical fabrics.
+Drying Methods: Air drying is ideal for preserving technical fabrics.
 Heat from dryers breaks down elastic fibers and can damage moisture-wicking treatments.
 Lay flat or hang dry away from direct sunlight.

-According to textile experts interviewed by Elle, proper care can double or triple the lifespan of performance activewear, making your investment more sustainable and cost-effective.
+Proper care can double or triple the lifespan of performance activewear, making your investment more sustainable and cost-effective.

 Frequently Asked Questions